-SDG&E is requesting the Commission's approval to continue the fund-shifting process approved in D. 20-05-009 for the program year 2023 and beyond, by making this a permanent DR fund-shift rule.
-To continue to provide the Commission with the information necessary to conduct a thorough review of fund-shifting requests, SDG&E proposes that advice letters seeking fund-shifting between budget categories would contain the same information described in D. 20-05-009.
-SDG&E's proposal to continue to allow requests for fund shifting to be submitted through the AL process is reasonable as it would benefit the DR portfolio as a whole if SDG&E is allowed flexibility, while providing for transparency, to steer the use of already approved funds towards areas where additional funds may be required in future years.
+In Chapter 6A of my direct testimony, SDG&E is requesting the Commission's approval to continue the fund-shifting process approved in D.20-05-009 for the program year 2023 and beyond, by making this a permanent DR fund-shift rule.
+SDG&E's proposal to continue to its current fund shifting process is reasonable as it would benefit the DR portfolio as a whole if SDG&E is allowed flexibility to steer the use of already approved funds towards areas where additional funds may be required in future years.